 In order to provide advanced technology to the collision repair service centers, software companies have been continuously involved in research and development activities.
 Recently, an America-based software company, Mitchell International, Inc. has developed a new scanning system, which will improve the capability of U.S. collision repair technicians.
 With the help of this software, users could scan the entire vehicle and detect the issue associated with the vehicular system.
 Mitchell International, Inc., also looks forward to becoming a technology leader in collision repair.
 In this regard, it has collaborated with Bosch, which developed new collision repair tools to carry out refurbishment of the tire pressure monitoring system (TPMS), ADAS, and electronic control unit (ECU).
 This research-oriented approach of technology companies to bring forth a slew of new products is poised to boost collision repair market share over the years ahead.

-The extensive requirement of aftermarket facilities to perform numerous repair works including painting, metal work, and electronic system failures is slated to fuel the demand collision repair products over the years ahead.
-The emergence of start-up companies and efforts put forth by training centers to develop skilled technicians will also transform automotive collision repair market outlook.
-The advent of technologically advanced vehicles is remarkably encouraging players in automotive collision repair industry to adopt several modern repairing facilities to extend their customer base.
-Collectively, the appreciable efforts of OEMs, tech giants, and automakers is certain to impact automotive collision repair market size, anticipated to register a CAGR of 2.5% over 2018-2024.
+The extensive requirement of aftermarket facilities to perform numerous repair works including painting, metal work, and electronic system failures is slated to fuel the demand for collision repair products over the years ahead.
+The emergence of start-up companies and efforts put forth by training centers to develop skilled technicians will also transform collision repair market outlook.
+The advent of technologically advanced vehicles is remarkably encouraging players in collision repair industry to adopt several modern repairing facilities to extend their customer base.
+Collectively, the appreciable efforts of OEMs, tech giants, and automakers is certain to impact collision repair market size, anticipated to cross USD 275 billion by 2024.